BSc Psych (Hons), MSc (Child Psych.), PG Dip Couns., MBACP

 If you are seeking support from an approachable and professional counsellor, please do contact me to find out more about how we may be able to work together to explore the issues you are experiencing.
-I am a fully qualified Person-Centred counsellor and registered member of the British Association of Counselling and Psychotherapy (BACP), based in South Norfolk.
+I am a fully qualified Person-Centred counsellor and registered member of the British Association of Counselling and Psychotherapy (BACP), based in Norwich.

 I know that it can be difficult to reach out for help and my aim as a counsellor is to offer you a space that is confidential, welcoming and supportive so that you feel able to explore whatever is concerning you.
 My approach is respectful, empathic and non-judgmental and I value each and every client as an individual.

-I offer face-to-face counselling in a peaceful and tranquil setting and I also offer online and telephone counselling.
+I offer face-to-face and online counselling.